clj-holmes/clj-holmes/README.md

    -?, --help
 ```

-In order to execute a scan it is necessary to fetch the rules first which can be achieve with the following command.
+In order to execute a scan it is necessary to fetch the rules first.
+This can be achieve with the following command.

 `clj-holmes fetch-rules`

-It's possible to provide another rules sources adding the `-r` or `--repository` parameter and the repository.
+It's also possible to provide another source for a rule set by adding the `-r` or `--repository` parameter followed by the GitHub repository URL.

 `clj-holmes fetch-rules -r git://clj-holmes/clj-holmes-private-rules#main`

-# Scan
+# Scanning a Project
 ```
 NAME:
  clj-holmes scan - Performs a scan for a path